edstott/ES-CW1/lab-part-1.md

   phase2="auth=MSCHAPV2"
 }
 ```
    5. Restart the Pi: `raspberrypi:~$ sudo reboot`

-   6. Log in and check you have a network connection: `raspberrypi:~$ ping google.com`
-1. Enable the SSH server so you can log in and transfer files via the network
-   2. *Check in most recent RPi OS:* Change the Raspberry Pi password from the default to prevent anyone else from logging in: `raspberrypi:~$ passwd`
+2. Connect to WiFi with WPA2-PSK networks like home WiFi or mobile hotspot
-   3. Run the configuration utility and use the menu system to enable SSH under ‘Interfacing Options’: `raspberrypi:~$ sudo raspi-config`
+    1. Run the Raspberry Pi configuration tool: `raspberrypi:~$ sudo raspi-config`
-   4. Find the IP address for your Raspberry Pi.
-Look in data in the wlan0 section `raspberrypi:~$ ip addr`
-   5. Log in to your Raspberry Pi from your computer over the network using SSH
-      1. In Windows, use PuTTY, or another SSH client
+    2. Use the arrow keys and enter to select ‘System Options’, then ‘Wireless LAN’
+    3. Enter the SSID and password of your WiFi network when prompted

+3. Open a SSH connection
+   1. You should be able to connect to the Raspberry Pi using mDNS.
+Recall the hostname that you specified in Raspberry Pi Imager, including the `.local` suffix that was hardcoded in the interface.
+The default was `raspberrypi.local`.
+   1. (Windows) Install PuTTY or other SSH client (e.g. MobaXterm) if necessary.
+Open a new SSH session with your Pi's hostname.
-      2. In Mac, Linux or Windows with openSSH installed, use the command line (example IP address shown): `host:~$ ssh pi@146.169.152.34`
+   2. (Mac, Linux or Windows with openSSH installed) Use the command line (example hostname shown): `host:~$ ssh pi@raspberrypi.local`
-   6. Copy a file (just a text file to test) from your computer to the Raspberry Pi
-      1. In Windows, use WinSCP, MobaXterm or a similar client
-      2. In Mac, Linux or Windows with openSSH installed, use the command line: `host:~$ scp test.txt pi@146.169.152.34:~/test.txt`
+   3. If the mDNS connection fails, use the serial terminal to find your Pi's IP address with `raspberrypi:~$ hostname -I`.
+Use this to open your SSH connection instead of the hostname.
+   5. Check you have a network connection: `raspberrypi:~$ ping google.com`

 >**Note**
 >
->You should be able to connect to the Raspberry Pi from any computer on the same network, depending on the structure of the network.
+>You should be able to connect to the Raspberry Pi from any computer on the same local network, depending on the structure of the network.
 In general, you won’t be able to reach it via the internet.
 >
 >The IP address is likely to change if you restart or reconnect the Raspberry Pi.
 You may be able to use a static IP if you have control over your DHCP server, but you can’t on the College network.
->You could also use a DDNS service to resolve a dynamic IP from a static URL.
-However, take care with online guides on DDNS because it is usually used to allow devices to receive external connections from the internet, not internal connections from the local network.

 ### 5. Establish communication with a sensor